akuzko/zen-service/README.md

 Read full version on [wiki](https://github.com/akuzko/excom/wiki#instantiating-service-with-attributes).

 Excom services are initialized with _attributes_.
-To specify list of available attributes, use `attributes` class methods.
+To specify list of available attributes, use `attributes` class method.
 All attributes are optional during service initialization.
 It is possible to omit keys during initialization, and pass attributes as parameters - in this case attributes will be filled in correspondance to the order they were defined.
 However, you cannot pass more attributes than declared attributes list, as well as cannot pass single attribute multiple times (as parameter and as named attribute) or attributes that